Sampling in Software Engineering Research: A Critical Review and Guidelines: Sampling: A Primer

 \subsection{Probability sampling}

 Probability sampling includes all of the sampling techniques that employ randomness.
-In everyday language, \textit{random} is often used to mean arbitrary or without logic.
-In sampling and statistics more generally, however, \textit{random} means that each item in the population has an equal probability of selection \citep{daniel2011sampling}.
-Standing on a street corner interviewing ``random'' pedestrians is not random in the statistical sense.
-Recruiting participants using email or advertising on social networks is not random.
-Assigning participants to experimental conditions in the order in which they arrive at a laboratory is not random.
-Practically speaking, any selection without using a random number generator,\footnote{True random number generation is available from numerous sources, including \url{https://www.random.org/}} probably is not random.
+Here, \textit{random} means that each item in the population has an equal probability of selection \citep{daniel2011sampling}, not selecting items arbitrary or without logic.
+Standing on a street corner interviewing ``random'' pedestrians, recruiting participants using email or advertising on social networks or assigning participants to experimental conditions in the order in which they arrive at a laboratory are not random.
+Practically speaking, any selection without using a random number generator is probably not random.\footnote{True random number generation is available from numerous sources, including \url{https://www.random.org/}}

-Research on and guidelines for probability sampling are often written from the perspective of positivist questionnaire studies.
-These studies are typically descriptive (e.g. political polling) or explanatory (i.e. testing a theory based on perceptions of respondents).
-Since examining the entire population is usually impractical, the researcher selects a subset of the population (a sample) and attempts to estimate a property of the population by statistically analyzing the sample.
+Research on and guidelines for probability sampling are often written from the perspective of positivist questionnaire studies \citep[e.g.][]{kitchenham2002principles}.
+Since examining the entire population is usually impractical, the researcher selects a subset of the population (a sample) and attempts to estimate a population parameter by statistically analyzing the sample.
 Probability sampling ostensibly facilitates such statistical generalization \cite[cf.][]{mullinix2015generalizability}.
 The overwhelming challenge for applying any kind of probability sampling in SE is the absence of comprehensive sampling frames for common units of analysis/observation (see Section \ref{discussion}).
 This section describes some probability sampling approaches that are relevant to SE research.